 - Medication decisions in consultation with military and appropriate prescribers

 - 24/7 intake appointments

 - Verification of insurance benefits

 - Medication management

 For those dealing with substance abuse alongside mental health issues, our programs use Seeking Safety curriculum and SMART Recovery support, along with other therapeutic approaches and interventions.

-Our inpatient care offers acute, comprehensive, evidence-based treatment for those dealing with substance abuse or dependence, depression, sexual trauma, PTSD, military or first-responder-related chronic pain.
-Clinical updates are conducted weekly during the patient’s stay, the length of which varies by program, patient acuity and completion of treatment goals.
+Our inpatient care offers acute, comprehensive, evidence-based treatment for those dealing with substance abuse or dependence, depression, sexual trauma, PTSD.
+This includes military or first-responder-related chronic pain and other mental health problems.
+Clinical updates are conducted weekly during the patient’s stay.
+The length of which varies by program, patient acuity and completion of treatment goals.

 Our outpatient programs use a group therapy model and educate patients about their symptoms.
 In our PHP and IOP programs, patients develop effective coping and interpersonal skills that help them reintegrate into the community through discussions, exercises, role-playing and other activities.
 Transportation is provided for those in PHP and IOP care.